IshaqHMK/aws-hpc-quickstart/README.md

 2. The file must not contain Windows line endings.
 3. Use your correct account and QoS.

-From `/shared/$USER/nn_training`, create or overwrite the sbatch file using this terminal copy paste:
+From `/shared/$USER/nn_training`, create or overwrite the sbatch file:

 ```bash
 cat > train_gpu.sbatch <<'EOF'